the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [5.0.4] 2023-01-TBD =

+* Tweak - Adding a notice to users using version prior to PHP 7.4 about the incompatibility after February of 2023

 = [5.0.3] 2022-11-15 =

 * FiX - Prevent `Lazy_String` from ever returning anything that is not a string, avoiding PHP 8.1 warnings.
 Props @amiut